otodockal/subjective/README.md

 ### Service & State

 Service is @Injectable and contains a reference to the state and async methods (for communication with backend).
-The state is instantiated as state property in Angular Service, but the whole state is defined in xy.state.ts file together with update functions.
+The state is instantiated as state property in Angular Service, but the whole state is defined together with **update functions** in xy.state.ts file.

 *   core
     *   stores